-Books & Guides to Savoyard Cuisine
+Books & Guides of Savoyard Cuisine

 Explore the reference works that capture the time and flavors of our mountains.
 From pure tradition to modern reinterpretations, discover the ideal library for the Savoyard gourmet.

 In this year 2026, Savoyard cuisine has never been more popular.
 Yet, to understand the works dedicated to it, one must go back to the roots of a demanding territory.
-Savoie and Haute-Savoie were once harsh lands, marked by long winters and a certain geographical isolation.
+Savoy and Haute-Savoie were once harsh lands, marked by long winters and a certain geographical isolation.

 Our Selection of Major Works